dragonisdev/Haaga-Helia-voice-assistant/docs/project.md

 - Gladia for speech-to-text (multilingual, picks up the student's language automatically)
 - gpt-4o-mini as the language model
 - OpenAI TTS with the "alloy" voice for text-to-speech
-- Silero VAD for voice activity detection (knows when the student is speaking vs silent)
+- Silero VAD for voice activity detection with `activation_threshold=0.85` (knows when the student is speaking vs silent; higher threshold reduces false triggers from background noise)

 The agent then greets the student with: "Hi, I'm Haaga-Helia Help, a student assistant AI.
 Feel free to ask anything."

 ### The Assistant class

 This is the main AI persona.
 It carries the full system prompt that tells the model to respond in plain spoken language (no markdown, no lists), keep replies short, match the student's language, and stay within school/student topics.
-It also defines the `web_search` tool.
+It defines two tools: `rag_search` and `web_search`.

+The system prompt instructs the model to always try `rag_search` first for Haaga-Helia-specific questions (programs, policies, thesis guidelines, campus services) and only fall back to `web_search` for external or time-sensitive topics.

+### The rag_search tool

+Searches the internal Haaga-Helia knowledge base stored in Supabase.
+When called, it:
+1. Sends the query text to the OpenAI Embeddings API (`text-embedding-ada-002`) to produce a 1536-dimension vector.
+2. Calls the `match_documents` Postgres RPC in Supabase with the vector, a similarity threshold of `0.7`, and a max of 3 results.
+3. Returns the matching document chunks with their similarity scores to the LLM.

+If `OPENAI_API_KEY` or the Supabase credentials are not set, the function returns an empty result without crashing.
+The knowledge base is populated separately using `agent/upload_documents.py`.

 ### The web_search tool

-When the assistant thinks it needs current information, it calls this tool with a search query.
+When the assistant needs current information not available in the knowledge base, it calls this tool with a search query.
 The tool sends a POST request to the Exa API and returns the top 3 results with short snippets.
 The assistant then summarizes the findings and tells the student the source URL.
 The URL also appears in the chat transcript on screen.

 ### Transcript collection